Categories

 Galileo Learning, a STEAM and innovation camp based in Oakland, California, has kept the average list price of their camp below $480 for the past three years and increased prices by only 2.9% in 2023.
 CEO Matt Noble explains “it’s important to our mission that we keep camp affordable and accessible to families, which we’ve done by putting hard caps on price increases, expanding our financial aid program, and offering families incentives for enrolling early and for multiple weeks.”

 The hourly price of summer day camps is still cost effective compared with other forms of childcare.
-The average price paid per hour of camp is $16.64 in 2023, compared to $24 – 27 per hour for a babysitter or nanny in the SF Bay Area.
+The average price paid per hour of camp is $17.87 in 2024, compared to $21-23 per hour for a babysitter in the Los Angeles area or $24 – 25 per hour in the San Francisco area.

 Summer camps are still far from being inexpensive, but families who use a marketplace like ActivityHero to see a wide range of camps can find options that fit their family’s budget.
 Single day camps or half day programs are less expensive ways to schedule some out-of-the-house activities.